wuqianliang/wuqianliang/README.md

-- 👋 Hi, I’m @wuqianliang
+- 👋 Hi, I’m Wu Qianliang
-- 👀 I’m interested in ...
+- 👀 I’m interested in Computer Vision and Data Mining.
-- 🌱 I’m currently learning ...
+%🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on 3D Computer Vision
-- 📫 How to reach me ...
+- 📫 How to reach me: wuqianliang@gmail.com

 <!---
 wuqianliang/wuqianliang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.